(updated February 2017)

 We are encouraging those who already have written their memoirs to publish them.
 Those who are inclined to write, but have not yet recorded their experiences, are urged to do so.
 Copies of these books have been offered gratis and sent to a number of different university libraries in Poland, the Jewish Historical Institute in Warsaw and many libraries and Holocaust centers in the world.

 For more details, click on the OUR BOOKS link.
-Any questions or proposals from people interested in the publication of memoirs should be addressed to Ilona Gruda (firstname.lastname@example.org) or Agata Kozanecka (email@example.com)
+Any questions or proposals from people interested in the publication of memoirs should be addressed to Ilona Gruda (firstname.lastname@example.org) or Agata Kozanecka (email@example.com).
+Mail to our Web site: firstname.lastname@example.org.

 The Web site

-Our Web site www.Polish-Jewish-Heritage.org was created in 2001 by Irena Bellert.
 Its aim has been to extend our activity by reaching even the most remote Poles and Jews who share our cultural heritage and our interest in Polish-Jewish history and relations.
-During the last four years it has indeed fostered and broadened a mutual understanding between Jews and Poles far beyond the region around the city of Montreal, as shown by the letters to the web editor from Christians and Jews around the world expressing appreciation of our online activity.
+During the last years it has indeed fostered and broadened a mutual understanding between Jews and Poles far beyond the region around the city of Montreal, as shown by the letters to the web editor from Christians and Jews around the world expressing appreciation of our online activity.

-The Home Page of our Web site opens with links leading to different sections.
-The INTERVIEW link opens pages with five original interviews accorded to us in 1999 by Professor Wladyslaw Bartoszewski, outstanding historian, author of numerous books and articles on World War II and modern history; prisoner of Auschwitz under the German occupation of Poland and later co-founder of 'Zegota' (the Council for Aid to Jews).
+The dedication and initiative shown by Irena Bellert are what lead to her spearheading the series of extensive interviews with Professor Bartoszewski, which have been placed on our website.
+The INTERVIEWS link opens pages with five original interviews with Professor Wlładysław Bartoszewski, in 1999, an outstanding historian and author of numerous books and articles on World War II and modern history; prisoner of Auschwitz under the German occupation of Poland and later co-founder of 'Zegota' (the Council for Aid to Jews).
 In the interviews, he responds to several questions selected by members of our Foundation as representative of those most often asked.
 These questions reflect an insufficient knowledge of the history of Jews in Poland, which in turn often leads to mutual accusations.
 The interviews help clarify the most common misunderstandings and contribute to an honest dialogue.

-The NEW PUBLICATIONS link gives access to recently published articles.
+The PUBLICATIONS link gives access to many published articles.
 Other than some controversial, often aggressive articles, there is not much in North American publications on Jewish-Polish relations, nor on our shared cultural heritage.
 This being the case, we have decided to provide our readers with information on these topics, drawn from the press in Poland, a rich source for such material.
-We also go through English online newspapers and periodicals, from all over the world, in our effort to find articles which would be of interest to our readers.
-We publish on the average 12 to 16 recent articles monthly from the Polish and international press.

 We have divided our Web site into Polish and English sections.
-In Poland we collaborate, among others, with the editors of the Christian Culture Foundation www.Forum-znak.com.pl, the editors of WIEZ, who have given us permission to reprint the articles from THOU SHALT NOT KILL: Poles on Jedwabne, a special English edition of WIEZ, We also collaborate with the Judaica CENTRE OF JEWISH CULTURE in Krakow, the OTWARTA RZECZPOSPOLITA Association whose aim is to fight anti-Semitism and all other forms of xenophobia, NIGDY WIECEJ (Never Again), an organization established by Polish university students to promote multicultural understanding and education against racial and ethnic prejudices among the young.
+We provide links to Polish organizations, among others, the Christian Culture Foundation www.Forum-znak.com.pl, the editors of WIEZ, who have given us permission to reprint the articles from THOU SHALT NOT KILL: Poles on Jedwabne, a special English edition of WIEZ; the Judaica CENTRE OF JEWISH CULTURE in Krakow, the OTWARTA RZECZPOSPOLITA Association whose aim is to fight anti-Semitism and all other forms of xenophobia, NIGDY WIECEJ (Never Again), an organization established by Polish university students to promote multicultural understanding and education against racial and ethnic prejudices among the young.
 We are open to further collaboration with organizations that share our goals.

 We advise our readers that the political and social views or interpretations of facts reported by the authors of articles published on our Web site are not necessarily shared or endorsed by the Polish-Jewish Heritage Foundation.
 In wanting to bring various points of view to our readers without resorting to censorship, the editors cannot assume responsibility for the authors' opinions.
 Canadian Laws prohibit us, however, from publishing chauvinistic or extreme nationalistic texts spreading hatred among ethnic or religious groups.